JohnnyPh/AndroidTubeEnhanced/README.md

 [**Download Latest Release**](https://github.com/reisxd/TizenTubeCobalt/releases/latest)

-AFTVNews code: `6366500`
+AFTVNews code: `6245313`

-For a better experience, use TizenTube Cobalt on a Google TV certified device.
+For a better experience, use AndroidTubeEnhanced on a Google TV certified device.

 ## How to Install